valerixb/IcepapOSC/CONTRIBUTING.md

 # See LICENSE.txt for more info.
 #
 # You should have received a copy of the GNU General Public License
-# along with IcePAPTrend.
+# along with IcepapOCS.
 If not, see <http://www.gnu.org/licenses/>.
 # -----------------------------------------------------------------------------

-"""A :mod:`IcePAPTrend` module written for template purposes only"""
+"""A :mod:`IcepapOCS` module written for template purposes only"""

 __all__ = ["IcePAPDemo"]